Location

 SUMMARY

-David (Chun-Wei) Chen, Ph.D., is a Mayo Clinic researcher who studies advanced cancer therapies through understanding genomic, epigenomic and metabolomic regulators and their networks.
+David D. Chen, Ph.D., studies advanced cancer therapies by understanding genomic, epigenomic and metabolomic regulators and their networks.
+He leads the Gene Editing and Cellular Engineering Laboratory and the Genetic Screening and Engineering Core.
 He aims to investigate gene expression, epigenetic landscape, cellular metabolism and genome integrity under normal and disease conditions, striving to develop therapeutic opportunities for leukemia and other cancers.
 He is particularly focused on developing new approaches to use the gene-editing tool CRISPR.

 Focus areas